AlejandroGorgues/notes-frontend/README.md

 More specifically, this code is used by the backend repository to generate a dist folder to communicate directly to the backend on the same url to deploy one time.

-The functionality of the whole project are:
+Features of the whole project are:
 * Create notes with important tag.
 * Be able to change the important tag of a note.
 ## Extra